|Home | Blog Index | Blog Archives | Christianity & Faith Essays

 I hate to break this to prospective Christians, but those are all false assumptions.
 These are the benefits of following Christ:

-All of your sins against God are forgiven.
+- All of your life's problems are solved.

 Notice the difference in those two lists.
 One is all about life here on earth.
 The other is about life afterward.